apexoryai/toolbox/docs/architecture.md

 | App Layer/Agent          | Yes       | Interprets user queries, reasons, formats    | All (via LLM)          |
 | Cursor IDE               | No*       | Sends tool requests, displays results        | All (via MCP servers)  |

 *Cursor can use an LLM for chat, but not for tool execution unless you wire it up that way.

+### Project Directory Structure

+- **examples/**: Usage demos and "how-to" scripts.
+These scripts demonstrate how to use the system, tools, or APIs interactively.
+They are not intended for automated testing or CI.
+- **tests/**: Automated, assertion-based test scripts.
+These scripts verify correctness and are typically run as part of CI/CD.
+They may use frameworks like pytest or unittest.